 - Document whether the patient is being referred back to primary care for further assessment and inform the patient accordingly.
-This information should include detail on when results might be available and the Hb threshold for surgery to proceed - Ensure documentation of who will review results of investigations for cause of anaemia and plan further treatment - Investigate for malignancy in case of new true iron deficiency anaemia, and simultaneously start replacement of iron - Discuss treatment options for the type of anaemia identified with the patient (see Figure 7).
-For iron deficiency anaemia and functional iron deficiency: - PBM should start at the time surgery is booked and continue through to full recovery - If the interval before surgery is at least four weeks and there are no contraindications, provide dietary advice and start oral iron (any commercially available iron preparation one tablet per day or one/two tablets alternate days (may be as effective but better tolerated).
-(More detail is included in the section on iron dosing) - If surgery is within four weeks, then consider postponing surgery or initiating IV. iron therapy - If oral iron is contraindicated or poorly tolerated, then IV. iron should be administered - Routine preoperative use of erythropoietin is not recommended; however, it may be beneficial in functional iron deficiency where there is insufficient response to iron replacement - Non-anaemic iron deficiency requires specific strategies for detection and treatment.
-If there is significant expected intraoperative blood loss and/or risk of developing postoperative anaemia, consider oral iron administration - Document patient preference on use of blood products - Provide advice to patients on optimisation of physiological reserve, eg physical activity and exercise - Ensure coexisting medical comorbidities are assessed and optimised to improve physiological reserve (eg optimisation of chronic obstructive airways disease or cardiac disease) - Consider specific preoperative interventions to minimise intraoperative blood loss, eg embolisation of tumours.
+This information should include detail on when results might be available and the Hb threshold for surgery to proceed - Ensure documentation of who will review results of investigations for cause of anaemia and plan further treatment - Investigate for malignancy in case of new true iron deficiency anaemia, and simultaneously start replacement of iron26 - Discuss treatment options for the type of anaemia identified with the patient (see Figure 7).
+For iron deficiency anaemia and functional iron deficiency: - PBM should start at the time surgery is booked and continue through to full recovery - If the interval before surgery is at least four weeks and there are no contraindications, provide dietary advice and start oral iron (any commercially available iron preparation - one tablet per day or one/two tablets alternate days (may be as effective but better tolerated).5 (More detail is included in the section on iron dosing) - If surgery is within four weeks, then consider postponing surgery or initiating IV iron therapy - If oral iron is contraindicated or poorly tolerated, then IV iron should be administered - Routine preoperative use of erythropoietin is not recommended; however, it may be beneficial in functional iron deficiency where there is insufficient response to iron replacement37 - Non-anaemic iron deficiency requires specific strategies for detection and treatment.
+If there is significant expected intraoperative blood loss and/or risk of developing postoperative anaemia, consider oral iron administration - Document patient preference on use of blood products - Provide advice to patients on optimisation of physiological reserve, eg physical activity and exercise38 - Ensure coexisting medical comorbidities are assessed and optimised to improve physiological reserve (eg optimisation of chronic obstructive airways disease or cardiac disease39) and to ensure medical conditions that contribute to anaemia are identified - Consider specific preoperative interventions to minimise intraoperative blood loss, eg embolisation of tumours.40